eyma3115/vscen/README.md

 # vscen

-This repository contains codes for "End-to-End Differentiable Variable Selection for Causal Effect Estimation" by Eun-Yeol Ma and Heeyoung Kim (submitted to _KDD'22_).
+This repository contains codes for "Simultaneous Treatment Effect Estimation and Variable Selection for Observational Data" by Eun-Yeol Ma, Uichin Lee, and Heeyoung Kim.